wolvi-lataniere/morpheus-serial/doc/blog.md

 ### Equivalent battery life

-The battery life will vastly depend on the a large amount of factors, starting with:
+The battery life will vastly depend on a large number of factors, starting with:
 - the battery type, voltage and capacity,
 - the controlled power supplies efficiency and sleep leakage current,
 - the time your project needs to be active to process its data,